marvingregormrzyglod/marvingregormrzyglod/README.md

 Currently working on:
 -
-1. [ ] Evangelist Study Bible
+1. 1. [ ] Evangelist Study Bible
-- A new translation of the bible.
+- A new translation of the bible designed for the modern evangelicals .

 <!--
 **marvingregormrzyglod/marvingregormrzyglod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.